-1.2 Adhesive joints and adhesives samples
+1.2 Adhesive Joints and Adhesives Samples

-Two research objects were used in the study: single-lap adhesive joints of three construction materials, i.e. structural steel sheet (C45), aluminium alloy sheet (EN-AW 5754) and titanium sheet (Grade 2), joined with pressure-sensitive adhesives, and a pressure-sensitive adhesive in the form of rectangular samples.
+Two research objects were used in the study: singlelap adhesive joints of three construction materials, i.e., structural steel sheet (C45), aluminium alloy sheet (EN-AW 5754) and titanium sheet (Grade 2), joined with pressure-sensitive adhesives, and a pressuresensitive adhesive in the form of rectangular samples.

-The single-lap adhesive joints (Fig. 1) have the following dimensions: sheet width (ws) 20 ± 0.12 mm, sheet length (Ls) 100 ± 0.32 mm, overlap length after curing process (lad) 20 ± 0.58 mm, sheet thickness $g = 1.0\pm0.02$ mm, adhesive tape thickness (tad): 3M VHB pressuresensitive adhesive tape -1.1 mm, 3M Scotch \mathbb{B} -1.9 mm.
+The single-lap adhesive joints (Fig. 1) have the following dimensions: sheet width (ws) 20 ± 0.12 mm, sheet length (Ls) 100 ± 0.32 mm, overlap length after curing process (lad) 20 ± 0.58 mm, sheet thickness $g = 1\pm0.02$ mm, adhesive tape thickness (tad): 3M VHB pressure-sensitive adhesive tape 1.1 mm, 3M Scotch[®] 1.9 mm.

 Fig. 1.
-The parametric scheme of single- lap adhesive joints
+The parametric scheme of single-lap adhesive joints

-For each type of adherends and pressuresensitive adhesives, 8 adhesive joints were made.
+For each type of adherends and pressure-sensitive adhesives, 8 adhesive joints were made.
 A total of 96 adhesive joint samples were subjected to strength tests (3 types of adherends \times 2 types of pressure-sensitive adhesives, tapes \times 2 variants of testing conditions \times 8 samples).

-The dimensions of rectangular samples of pressure-sensitive adhesives are: 100×20 mm.
+The dimensions of rectangular samples of pressure-sensitive adhesives are $100 \text{ mm} \times 20 \text{ mm}$.
 For each pressure-sensitive adhesive variant, 6 adhesive samples were made.

-1.3 Bonding technology
+1.3 Bonding Technology

-The adhesive joints were prepared in several steps: adherend surface preparation, cutting off the pressure-sensitive adhesive tape, applying the adhesive onto adherends surfaces, and curing.
+The adhesive joints were prepared in several steps: adherend surface preparation, cutting off the pressuresensitive adhesive tape, applying the adhesive onto adherends surfaces, and curing.

-1.3.1 Surface treatment and applying the adhesive
+1.3.1 Surface Treatment and Applying the Adhesive

-The surface treatment of adherends prior to bonding consisted in degreasing with acetone.
-Specifically, the degreasing agent was applied in 3 repetitions onto the surfaces: after the first two applications it was wiped off with dust-free swabs and after the third application, the samples were allowed to dry for approx. 2 minutes.
-The surface treatment procedure was performed at $26\pm1^{\circ}$ C and humidity $40\pm1\%$.
+The surface treatment of adherends prior to bonding consisted of degreasing with acetone.
+Specifically, the degreasing agent was applied in 3 repetitions onto the surfaces: after the first two applications, it was wiped off with dust-free swabs; after the third application, the samples were allowed to dry for approx. 2 minutes.
+The surface treatment procedure was performed at 26 ± 1 °C and humidity 40 ± 1 %.

 The pressure-sensitive adhesive tape was cut with scissors to the required overlap length of 20 mm.
-Next, it was applied onto one of the adherend surface and pressed appropriately once the adherend and the adhesive tape were in line.
-Given that the bond strength is relative to the condition and the size of the contact surface (according to theoretical mechanics) it was essential that an even amount of pressure was applied.
-So as to ensure better contact between the tape and the bonded surface, and thus to increase the strength of the fixture, the proper pressure was applied with a hand roller.
+Next, it was applied onto one of the adherend surfaces and pressed appropriately once the adherend and the adhesive tape were in line.
+Given that the bond strength is relative to the condition and the size of the contact surface (according to theoretical mechanics), an even amount of pressure needed to be applied.
+To ensure better contact between the tape and the bonded surface, and thus to increase the strength of the fixture, the proper pressure was applied with a hand roller.